-- Provide an admissions and records process that will enable the college to collect state required information on students. - 2.
-Provide an assessment process using multiple measures to determine student's academic readiness in English, Reading, Math, and English as a second language. - 3.
-Provide an orientation process designed to acquaint students with college programs, services, facilities and grounds, academic expectations, and college policies and procedures. - 4.
-Provide counseling services to assist students in course selection, development of an individual student educational plan, and use of campus support services. - Provide additional advisement and counseling to assist students who have not declared an educational goal, are enrolled in basic skills courses, are on academic probation/dismissal, or have been identified as high-risk. - 6.
-Establish a process to monitor a student's progress and provide necessary assistance toward meeting educational goals. - 7.
-Assist students with (or direct them to) written district procedures for challenging matriculation regulatory provisions.
+- 1. Provide an enrollment service that will enable the college to collect required information. - 2.
+Provide student assessments and employ multiple measures to determine student's academic readiness in English, Reading, Math, and ESL (English as a second language).

+- 3. Provide student orientation to familiarize students with college programs, services, facilities, academic expectations, and college policies and procedures. - 4.
+Provide counseling services to assist students in course selection, development of an individual student educational plan, and use of campus support services. - Provide additional advisement and counseling to assist students who have not declared an educational goal, are enrolled in basic skills courses, are on academic probation/dismissal, or require academic follow-up. - Establish a process to monitor a student's progress and provide necessary assistance toward meeting educational goals. - Assist students with (or direct them to) written district procedures for challenging matriculation regulatory provisions.